Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-Particle interactions in the TPC produce vacuum ultraviolet scintillation (S1) and ionization electrons.
-The electrons that do not recombine with ions drift upward under an electric field to the liquid–gas interface, where they are extracted into the gas phase and yield secondary electroluminescence (S2) \cite{LZ:2022lsv}.
-Both signals are recorded by top and bottom photomultiplier tube (PMT) arrays: the S1–S2 time difference gives the interaction depth, the S2 light pattern on the top array reconstructs the transverse position, and the S2/S1 ratio enables discrimination between ER and NR events~\cite{Dahl:2009nta}. \\ S1 and S2 signals vary with detector conditions, light collection, and electron extraction efficiencies..
-To correct these effects, mono-energetic ER sources including $^{131\text{m}}$Xe and $^{83\text{m}}$Kr are periodically injected into the LXe bulk via the circulation system~\cite{LZ:2024bsz} to map spatial and temporal variations.
-The S1 signal is normalized to the detector center (henceforth dubbed S1c), while the S2 signal is corrected to the radial center at the top of LXe (S2c).
-Both signals are expressed in detected photons (phd), with calibration accounting for the double photoelectron emission effect~\cite{Faham:2015kqa,LopezParedes:2018kzu}. \\ Calibration campaigns are performed to study the detector's response to energy deposits from particle interactions.
-Specifically, the detector's response to ER events is calibrated using $\beta$ decays of tritiated methane (CH$_3$T), and to NR events using scattering of neutrons generated by a deuterium–deuterium (DD) neutron source.
-The scintillation ($g_1$) and ionization ($g_2$) gains are obtained by tuning simulations generated with the Noble Element Simulation Technique (\textsc{nest}~\cite{Szydagis:2024nest}) to match CH$_3$T calibration data in the (S1c, S2c) space, with additional constraints from monoenergetic peaks.
+Calibration campaigns are performed to study the detector's response to energy deposits from particle interactions.
+Specifically, the detector's response to ER events is calibrated using $\beta$ decays of tritiated methane (CH$_3$T), $^{14}$C~\cite{LZ:2022lsv, LZ:2024zvo} and $^{220}$Rn~\cite{LZ:2023lvz}.
+The scintillation ($g_1$) and ionization ($g_2$) gains are obtained by tuning simulations generated with the Noble Element Simulation Technique (\textsc{nest})~\cite{Szydagis:2024nest} to match calibration data, with additional constraints from monoenergetic peaks.
 The best-fit results are $g_1 = 0.114 \pm 0.002$~phd/photon and $g_2 = 47.1 \pm 1.1$~phd/electron for WS2022~\cite{LZ:2022lsv}, and $g_1 = 0.112 \pm 0.002$~phd/photon and $g_2 = 34.0 \pm 0.9$~phd/electron for WS2024~\cite{LZ:2024zvo}.

-For more details on LZ calibrations, please refer to Ref.~\cite{LZ:2024bsz}. \\
+The different $g_2$ values mainly reflect the different operating conditions of WS2022 and WS2024, especially the extraction field.
+As ER sensitivity depends weakly on ER/NR discrimination, this configuration change does not significantly impact LZ's ER sensitivity. \\